github/docs/content/admin/configuration/configuring-your-enterprise/accessing-the-management-console.md

 The {% data variables.enterprise.management_console %} locks after ten failed login attempts are made in the span of ten minutes.
 You must wait for the login screen to automatically unlock before attempting to log in again.
 The login screen automatically unlocks as soon as the previous ten minute period contains fewer than ten failed login attempts.
 The counter resets after a successful login occurs.

 To immediately unlock the {% data variables.enterprise.management_console %}, use the `ghe-reactivate-admin-login` command via the administrative shell.
-For more information, see "[Command line utilities](/enterprise/{{ currentVersion }}/admin/guides/installation/command-line-utilities#ghe-reactivate-admin-login)" and "[Accessing the administrative shell (SSH)](/enterprise/{{ currentVersion }}/admin/guides/installation/accessing-the-administrative-shell-ssh/)."
+For more information, see "[Command line utilities](/enterprise/admin/guides/installation/command-line-utilities#ghe-reactivate-admin-login)" and "[Accessing the administrative shell (SSH)](/enterprise/admin/guides/installation/accessing-the-administrative-shell-ssh/)."

+## Troubleshooting failed connections to the {% data variables.enterprise.management_console %}

+If you cannot connect to the {% data variables.enterprise.management_console %} on {% data variables.product.product_location %}, you can review the following information to troubleshoot the problem.

+### Error: "Your session has expired" for connections through a load balancer

+If you access {% data variables.product.product_location %} through a load balancer and connections to the {% data variables.enterprise.management_console %} fail with a message that your session has expired, you may need to reconfigure your load balancer.
+For more information, see "[Using {% data variables.product.product_name %} with a load balancer](/admin/configuration/configuring-network-settings/using-github-enterprise-server-with-a-load-balancer#error-your-session-has-expired-for-connections-to-the-management-console)."